BobbieGoede/nuxt-mail/README.md

   // or use the top-level option:
   mail: {
     message: {
-      to: "foo@bar.de",
+      to: "foo@bar.nl",
     },
     smtp: {
       host: "smtp.example.com",
       port: 587,
     },
   },
-};
+});
 ```

+> [!WARNING]
+> For security reasons a message configuration is required to set a `to`, `cc` or `bcc` property.
+This prevents sending out mails to arbitrary recipients from the client-side, only to those preconfigured.

 The `smtp` options are required and directly passed to [nodemailer](https://nodemailer.com/smtp/).
 Refer to their documentation for available options.
-Also, you have to pass at least `to`, `cc` or `bcc` via the `message` config.
-This has security reasons, this way the client cannot send emails from your SMTP server to arbitrary recipients.
-You can actually preconfigure the message via the `message` config, so if you always want to send emails with the same subject or from address, you can configure them here.

-The module injects the `$mail` variable, which we now use to send emails:
+Besides setting the recipient fields, you can preconfigure other message fields in the `message` config to send emails with the common values (such as `subject`, `from`, etc.).

-## Nuxt 3
+## Usage

 ### Via composable